 Program Committees elect representatives to the Board of Directors and its standing committees from among their members.
-Members are encouraged but not required to participate in varous CCE-Tompkins events, such as its Annual Breakfast Meeting in November.
+Members are encouraged but not required to participate in various CCE-Tompkins events, such as its Annual Breakfast Meeting in November.

 Opportunity for leadership and group skill development; hands-on involvement in CCE-Tompkins' mission: Strengthening youth, adults, families and communities through learning partnerships that put knowledge to work.

 We welcome volunteer involvement from throughout Tompkins County.
 Please visit our Staff List and contact the program leader in your area of interest for information about volunteering on their Program Advisory Committee.